NishilBalar/NishilBalar/README.md

 ### Hi there 👋 Nishilkumar Balar here.
 Just call me 'NISHIL'!

-As a Master student at University of Siegen, I have specialized in the field of Machine Learning and Computer Vision.
-I am aspiring to have a career in Artificial Intelligence that is challenging and growth-oriented, where the integration of my knowledge, abilities, and the organization's learning environment would foster both personal and professional growth!
-I am commited to continous learning and am always enagaged in numorous activites to enchance my knoweldge in the mentioned fields.
+Currently working as a Research Associate at Fraunhofer IMTE, where I'm contributing to cutting-edge projects in Generative AI.
+Previously as a Master student at University of Siegen, I have specialized in the field of Machine Learning and Computer Vision.
+I'm passionate about building intelligent systems that blend creativity with technology.
+My journey is driven by curiosity, continuous learning, and a deep interest in solving real-world problems using AI.
+Whether it's experimenting with neural networks, exploring the latest in GenAI, or deploying scalable ML solutions — I'm always up for a challenge.

-* 🌍 I'm based in Wolfsburg, Germany
+* 🌍 I'm based in Lübeck, Germany
-* 🔭 I’m currently working as Master Thesis student at Volkswagen AG, wolfsburg
+* 🔭 I'm currently working as Research Associate at Fraunhofer IMTE, Lübeck
 * ✉️ You can contact me at nishilbalar07@gmail.com for future work
 * 🧠 I'm learning more and more in state-of-the-art AI trends
 * 🤝 Connect to share ideas and collaborate at [Linkedin](https://www.linkedin.com/in/nishil-balar/)